Asus ROG Ally

 The Asus ROG Ally is a handheld gaming computer developed and manufactured by Asus as part of their Republic of Gamers (ROG) brand.
 Released on June 13, 2023, the device competes with Valve's Steam Deck.
-The ROG Ally runs the Windows 11 operating system and uses an AMD Zen 4 processor called the AMD Ryzen Z1 and Z1 Extreme.
+The ROG Ally runs with Microsoft's Windows 11 operating system and uses an AMD Zen 4 processor called the AMD Ryzen Z1 and Z1 Extreme.
 In addition to handheld use, the ROG Ally can be connected to a TV or monitor through a docking station or a dongle and be used like a desktop computer or home video game console.

 History

-Asus began developing a handheld gaming computer in 2018 to compete with handheld computers such as the GPD Win 2.
+Asus began developing a handheld gaming console in 2018 to compete with handheld computers such as the GPD Win 2.
 Development slowed down over the next few years but was accelerated after Valve's 2021 announcement of the Steam Deck, which quickly led to a renewed public interest in handheld gaming computers.
 The device was announced on April 1, 2023, leading many to believe it was an April Fools' Day prank, with Asus clarifying its legitimacy three days later.

 Asus revealed the ROG Ally's release date, technical specifications and price on June 11, 2023.
 Two models were announced, one retailing for and implementing a Ryzen Z1 Processor, and another retailing for and implementing a Ryzen Z1 Extreme processor.
 The latter was released on June 13, 2023, and the former was released during the third quarter of 2023.

 At Computex 2024, Asus announced the ROG Ally X, a high performance update of the Z1 Extreme model.
 It has 1 TB of NVMe storage, an M.2 2280 slot instead of M.2 2230, 24 GB of LPDDR5X-7500 RAM, a larger battery, and other improvements, priced at US$799.

 At the Xbox Games Showcase 2025, Asus and Microsoft announced the Xbox version of ROG Ally and Ally X, titled "ROG Xbox Ally" and "ROG Xbox Ally X".
 The first Xbox-branded handheld gaming computer, it features the controller grips inspired by Xbox Wireless Controller, dedicated Xbox button, impulse triggers (only for X model) and other Xbox-related features, and is powered by Ryzen Z2 AI Extreme and A processors.
-It is scheduled to be released in late 2025.
+It was released on October 16, 2025.